MrBluePotato/AtomicCraft/readme.md

 ## Download AtomicCraft
-The website is currently experiencing technical difficulties.
-A link will be posted soon.
+The website is under construction and will be available soon!

 ## To-Do List (In order of importance)

-1) PropHunt game (95% complete)
+1) PropHunt game (85% complete)

 2) Full Classic Protocol Extension support (Classicube) (30% complete)